How to Come Up With a Brand Name

 A compelling brand name must meet the standards of your target audience, and your company’s products and messages.
 Although it appears easy, the greatest ones are already taken.

-In this post, we’ll show you how to come up with ideas that’ll help you choose your perfect brand name, and let you stand out in the crowd of ever-growing number of businesses.
+In this post, we’ll show you how to come up with ideas that’ll help you choose your perfect brand name, and let you stand out in the crowd of an ever-growing number of businesses.

 Why brand names matter

-Coming up with a brand name is one of the most exciting but also difficult tasks when starting your business venture.
+Coming up with a brand name is one of the most exciting but also difficult tasks when starting your clothing business venture.

 Behavioral scientists agree that we make first impressions of a person in less than half of a second.
 Chances are this applies to brand images too.
 First impressions are everything and can get us to trust (or mistrust) a brand long before we buy something from it.

 Google is a great example for naming a brand.
 Google’s name has become synonymous with the internet—and it sounds great with anything attached to it (like Mail, Maps, Analytics, Trends, etc.)